Wire Jewelry Making: Choosing the Right Gauge and Type of Wire for Wire Weaving and More

-Also known as pure silver or .999 silver, this is my wire of choice.
+Also known as pure silver or .999 silver (affiliate link), this is my wire of choice.
 It’s the most malleable, easily shaped into intricate designs.
 It can be reshaped if needed and anneals wonderfully.
 Fine silver does not get as brittle as sterling silver does, so the 28-gauge wire won’t break as frequently when used.
 The finished weave also compacts better with less spring to it.

 Fine silver melts easily, creating smooth balls on the tips of the wire.
 The best part is that the wire doesn’t need to be pickled after torching.
 Having young children at home, I prefer to avoid caustic chemicals.
 This wire is also slow to oxidize, so it won’t require frequent polishing.